 Information about you will not be sent to overseas parties.

-All study data for this trial will be kept at least 15 years upon completion of the trial.
+All study data for this trial will be kept indefinitely upon completion of the trial.
 Only members of the study team will have access to the data, which will be either securely locked in a storeroom or be protected by an electronic password.

 Information about you may be obtained from your health records held at this and other health services for the purpose of this research.
 By signing the consent form you agree to the study team accessing your health records if they are relevant to your participation in this research project.